Machine Configuration and BSP Basics

 BSP layers carry the metadata that describes the board, kernel, bootloader, device tree, tuning, and other hardware-related details.

-If you keep machine metadata separate from distro policy and application logic, your project becomes much easier to scale, reuse, and maintain.
+If you keep machine metadata separate from distro policy and application logic, your project will be easier to scale, reuse, and maintain.

 Quick quiz: machine and BSP basics